grnydawn/AccelInterfaces.jl/README.md

 **Jai** focuses on reusing Fortran and C/C++ codes, especially for large-scale simulation applications.
 Jai does not limit its support to specific languages or programming frameworks, as long as the code can be compiled as a shared library.
 In practice, **Jai** currently supports Fortran, C/C++, Fortran OpenMP, Fortran OpenACC, C++ OpenMP, CUDA, and HIP.

+This package is still in the early stages of development.
+Please use this package at your own risk.

 ## Package features

 - Provides Julia users with an OpenMP-like macro interface to run CPU and GPU code.